kjjejones42/vessel_map/ReadMe.md

 ## Docker Build Instructions

-Use `docker compose up --build` to build and run the project with a single command.
+Use `docker compose up --build` to build and run the project.

 If this doesn't work try: